cyrilletuzi/vscode-angular-schematics/README.md

 For example: `"ngschematics.schematics": ["@angular/material"]`

 If you are a library author, feel free to open an issue to ask for your schematics to be added in the default list.

+### Custom schematics

+If you created your own schematics but didn't published them yet, you can also load local schematics by adding a *relative* path in the preferences.

+For example: `"ngschematics.schematics": ["./schematics/collection.json"]`

+[Additional steps are required](./docs/NX.md) if you use Nx workspace schematics.

 ### Keyboard shortcuts